 1- Pitt’s board forbidden

 The story of the famous film Seven years in tibet Or “seven years in Tibet” started; A film that tells the true story of an Austrian climber during the occupation of Tibet by China.
-The main role played by Pitt played, which made the Chinese government Find deep discomfort toward him and his film.
+The main role played by Pitt played, which made the Chinese governme Find deep discomfort toward him and his film.
 The film, according to Chinese officials, shows a negative reflection on Chinese history and the sensitive issue of Tibet.

-11- The Chinese paint their pets!
+11- The Chinese pai their pets!

 12- All pandas are the Chinese world

 Wherever you see a Panda bear, be sure to come from China.
 In fact, China owns every single panda bear in the world.
-Even children born around the world are shipped to China by a special aircraft until they grow up to enrich the genetic warehouse of the pandas.
+Even children born around the world are shipped to China by a special aircraft uil they grow up to enrich the genetic warehouse of the pandas.
 These beloved and tasteful creatures have a special place in China.

 Even if these pandes have children in foreign zoos, their children are Should be returned to China at a particular age To help improve and strengthen the Chinese pandas gene.
 Panda in Chinese culture is a very sacred national and animal symbol from which he is strictly protected